What is the Difference Between Natural Rubber and Silicone?

 Custom Silicone Baby Toys

 Custom baby Toys Jution is a manufacturer specializing in silicone baby Toys in different colors, sizes and designs.
-We can also customize different silicone baby Toys according to your needs.
+We can also customize safe, soft, and colorful silicone baby toys designed for infants and toddlers.
 These baby Toys are made from 100% food-grade silicone and are non-toxic, BPA, PVC, phthalates, lead and cadmium.
-All the silicone baby Toys can pass…
+All the silicone…

 Kitchen utensils and bakeware: Silicone’s high-temperature resistance and ease of cleaning make it a popular choice for kitchen applications.
 However, natural rubber can also be used for certain items, such as spatulas and oven mitts, where its elasticity and lower cost may be advantageous.